 Resident students 21 years of age and over are permitted to possess and consume alcohol in the privacy of their rooms as long as no one under 21 is present in the room.
 Kegs and beer balls are not permitted in residence halls.
-Visitors to campus who, in the judgment of College Security or administrative staff, appear to exhibit behavior that represents a threat to the safety or well being of the College community may be banned from the campus or any facility thereof.
-Use of alcoholic beverages and possession of open containers of alcohol is prohibited in all public areas of campus buildings as well as campus grounds unless expressly approved by the Vice President for Student Affairs or other senior administrator of a respective division of the College.
+Visitors to campus who, in the judgment of College Security or administrative staff, appear to exhibit behavior that represents a threat to the safety or well-being of the College community may be banned from the campus or any facility thereof.
+Use of alcoholic beverages and possession of open containers of alcohol is prohibited in all public areas of campus buildings as well as campus grounds unless expressly approved by the Dean of Students or other senior administrator of a respective division of the College.

 Alcohol and Social Events

 Policies on the use of alcohol beverages at student, faculty or staff functions are described in the relevant handbooks.
-Additional information, specific criteria and conditions for permission to serve alcohol are available from the Vice President for Institutional Advancement and College Relations and the Vice President for Student Affairs.
+Additional information, specific criteria and conditions for permission to serve alcohol are available from the Dean of Students and the Human Resources Department.

 Standard of Conduct

-The College also maintains an interest in the off campus behavior of its student to the extent that the behavior reflects upon the reputation and safety of the institution itself.
-The College, therefore, reserves the right to institute disciplinary action whenever a matriculated student’s off campus behavior results in arrest and/or conviction for an alleged violation of criminal law regarding illegal drug usage, sale or manufacture.
-Because the College of Mount Saint Vincent exists first and foremost as an educational institution, students who actively seek assistance for drug related problems or chemical dependency through the Counseling Center or other student service offices will not, by that action, generate disciplinary or legal action.
+The College also maintains an interest in the off campus behavior of its students to the extent that the behavior reflects upon the reputation and safety of the institution itself.
+The College, therefore, reserves the right to institute disciplinary action whenever a matriculated student off campus behavior results in arrest and/or conviction for an alleged violation of criminal law regarding illegal drug usage, sale or manufacture.

 Education, Counseling, and Treatment